 The survey also found that 21% have already moved away from the structure.
 A further 2% said they are actively looking to move away from the partnership model altogether.

 The finding comes as Mishcon de Reya has revamped its leadership structure and kept the door open on listing.
 UK firms have been listing in London since Gateley in 2015.
-Other listed UK firms are Keystone, The Ince Group (formerly Gordon Dadds), Rosenblatt, Knights, and DWF.
+Other listed UK firms are Keystone, Gordon Dadds, Rosenblatt, Knights, and DWF.

 “Looking back, it was only 15 years ago when many law firms sought safety in the LLP structure, which was designed to reduce the financial exposure of individual partners.
 Today, this risk-structured approach is beginning to look outdated,” Smith & Williamson said.